Loading NuWatt Energy...

 You own it

 10-25 year terms.
-SMART income offsets monthly payments.
+SMART income plus Unitil's high retail-rate net metering offset monthly payments.
 Low-income SMART rate makes loans even more manageable.

 Upfront